 Transportation, hotel, food, and skills evaluation/refresher course (if needed) are NOT covered under the course fee.

 Description: Combined with or after taking SCUBA I. Requires participation in a two-hour orientation and mandatory off-site weekend activity consisting of two seven-hour sessions and four open water dives.
 Takes place at an off-site location.

 Prerequisites: FITN 100E; Medical Clearance, Basic Swimming

 Description: Experiential requirements for Open Water Diver Scuba Diving International (SDI) certification.

-Description: Focuses on building an aerobic base, how to monitor intensity, and high intensity interval training drills.
+Description: Introduction to the world of beats-based and drill-based cycling.
+Focuses on building an aerobic base, how to monitor intensity, and add in high intensity interval training drills.

 Participants must be comfortable in chest-deep water, able to put their face in the water, and able to perform strokes that can be recognized as front crawl, breaststroke and back crawl, each for 15 yards.